 Get your copy of Never Without Love at:

-My second book The Namaste Way will be published by Inanna Publications in Spring of 2021!
+My second book The Namaste Way will be published by Inanna Publications in Fall of 2022!

 The Namaste Way where the readers take a deep dive into the heartbreak and loss of identity suffered by the female protagonist of each story.
 Readers ascend towards the light once the protagonists break out of the shells that have been imprisoning them and set out in search of finding their own inner pearls.
 The shell stands for the gender roles that society still dictates for women regarding body image, position, and materialism.
 The light is the reflection of the pearl that’s been there all along.